-The Management's Discussion and Analysis ("MD&A") for Mount Logan Capital Inc. (the "Company," "we," "us," or "our") is provided to enable readers to assess our financial condition and results of operations as at and for the three and nine months ended September 30, 2020, compared to the corresponding period in the prior fiscal year.
-This MD&A should be read in conjunction with our interim consolidated financial statements for the three and nine months ended September 30, 2020 and the accompanying notes thereto as well as our audited annual consolidated financial statements for the year ended December 31, 2019 and the accompanying notes thereto and the annual MD&A for the year ended December 31, 2019.
-This MD&A is dated November 10, 2020.
+The Management's Discussion and Analysis ("MD&A") for Mount Logan Capital Inc. (the "Company," "we," "us," or "our") is provided to enable readers to assess our financial condition and results of operations as at and for the year ended December 31, 2020, compared to the prior fiscal year.
+This MD&A should be read in conjunction with our audited annual consolidated financial statements for the year ended December 31, 2020 and the accompanying notes thereto.
+This MD&A is dated March 22, 2021.